darkestfloyd/DS5500Project/README.md

 # Mura Classification Visualization Tool

+The application is hosted at: http://ec2-3-212-216-62.compute-1.amazonaws.com/

+Video demonstration of the tool: https://youtu.be/JmPMNZbUzUs

 ## Motivation

 Large high scale musculoskeletal radiographs have played a pivotal part in the intersection of machine learning and the field of medicine.
 Existing research leverages radiographs as input data for various machine-learning frameworks in order to help medical practitioners detect diseases at early stages (ex. fractures, cancer, etc.).
 With radiographs playing a pivotal role in detecting abnormalities, it is important that the framework is sound and mimics the thought process of true radiologists.
 Because of the latter, we look to implement a model framework composed of multiple convolutional neural networks (CNNs), which will first diagnose the body parts and then feed another model constructed specifically for the given body part, ultimately returning the predicted label for an image.
 Not only do we look to constructing this model framework, but also we look to integrate it into a web application, enabling radiologist or data scientist to use.